2023 Best Communication & Journalism Schools in Tennessee

 Top 10 Best Communication & Journalism Schools

-Our 2023 rankings named Belmont University the best school in Tennessee for communication and journalism students.
-Located in the large city of Nashville, Belmont is a private not-for-profit school with a moderately-sized student population.
+Our analysis found Belmont University to be the best school for communication and journalism students who want to pursue a degree in Tennessee.
+Located in the city of Nashville, Belmont is a private not-for-profit school with a moderately-sized student population.

 After completing their degree, communication and journalism graduates from Belmont carry an average student debtload of $24,874.
 The average monthly payment of a loan this size is about $811, assuming that the borrower is on a 10-year repayment plan.